 People can attend more than once, depending on their individual needs and available openings.

-The aftercare program isn't designed to replace ongoing follow-up with local primary doctors.
+The aftercare program is not designed to replace ongoing follow-up with local primary doctors.
 The program also isn't intended for additional referrals, medical evaluations or treatments for new medical conditions.
-Program staff can review current medications, but they aren't able to provide new prescriptions or refills.
+Program staff can review current medications, but they are not able to provide new prescriptions or refills.